 The Fundamentals of Electronic Data Capture

-Electronic Data Capture (EDC) is admittedly a fairly generic sounding term, but in the clinical trials field it actually means something fairly specific: using systems to collect clinical trial data in electronic form as opposed to paper form.
+Electronic Data Capture (EDC is the medical abbreviation) is admittedly a fairly generic sounding term, but in the clinical trials field it actually means something fairly specific: using systems to collect clinical trial data in electronic form as opposed to paper form.

 At OpenClinica, we are immersed in EDC all day, every day.
 However it’s important to recognize that many participants in the field of clinical trials are still just getting their feet wet with EDC.
 So, here’s a primer on the fundamentals of EDC.